0xADE1A1DE/AssemblyLine/tools/README.md

 ### Set all to STRICT

-1. `$ asmline --strict path/to/file.asm` to ensure the generated machine code from `file.asm` is in an 'as is' state
+1. `$ asmline --strict path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` is in an 'as is' state
     ```
     -t, --strict
               equivalent to --strict-mov-imm --strict-sib